owlchester/kanka-docs/docs/entries/maps/layers.md

 # Map Layers

-Map layers are a way to upload multiple images to a map, that can be toggle to replace the map's image being displayed.
+Map layers are additional images for a map.
+Create and manage them from the map's regular edit page; Map Explorer is the primary place for viewing and creating markers.

-For example, let's say you have an image of a dungeon with and without traps, or a battlemap with and without a grid.
-The map's image will be the main image as seen by your players, and a layer can be added that represents the alternative image of the map.
+For example, you can make a dungeon map with and without traps, or add a transparent layer containing a grid or political borders.

 ## Fields